product-os/landr/README.md

 npm i -g landr@canary
 ```

-From the root of your local git repo run:
+From the root of your local `.git` repo run:
 ```
 landr develop
 ```